 Q. Why can't my student listen to PowerPoint narration on their MAC?

 A. PowerPoint 2010 for Windows, allows you to "Compress" the show at the last moment to reduce the file size 6 to 8 times (PowerPoint for MAC does NOT have this feature).
 This is a very good thing, as a smaller file size to upload to D2L goes faster, and the download to students from D2L will happen faster too.
 However PowerPoint in Microsoft Office 2010 for Windows, compresses the audio to a Microsoft audio file type (.wma).
 A MAC computer with Apple QuickTime cannot play WMA files, so a student using a MAC cannot play back or hear the audio.
-The work around is to have the MAC users download and install the free Windows media file player "Flip For MAC".
+The work around is to have the MAC users download and install the "Flip4Mac Player" ($5.95).
 This will allow a MAC to play all the "Proprietary" Windows media file formats.

 Q. Why won't the Apple "Streaming" media files we created for the course not play on Apple iOS Devices?

 A. Silly as it seams, Apple Streaming media files (.mov) on the University QuickTime Streaming Server (That we use extensively for support of video clips in D2L) will not play back on an iPhone, iPod Touch or iPad (iOS Devices).
 This is a known issue by Apple, and many Universities and companies worldwide that have been using Apple QuickTime Streaming Services for years are complaining.
 We have a partial workaround at this point, but are waiting a final "fix" from Apple.

 Q. After recording a narration in PowerPoint, everything works fine until I hit save!
 Where did my audio go??